 Preventing the misuse of resources reduces operating costs, restricts user activity to enforce accountability, and provides insight to spot irregularities through reporting.
-Printing rules can include setting page limits by device, restricting color usage, enforcing duplex, restricting access to certain settings, and more.
-Budgetary account limits for copying and printing can be set up by the user - and include tracking walk-up activity at a multifunction printer.
+One often overlooked area is printing, in the office and remotely.
+For example, printing rules can include setting page limits by device, restricting color usage, enforcing duplex, restricting access to certain settings, and more.